nichiesystems/uswdocs/src/faq/android/fr/ethereum/why-failed-transactions-consume-transaction-fees.md

 Therefore, users sending transactions are paying for the computation, regardless of whether their transaction succeeds or fails.
 Users are expected to pay for that computation, just like for a successful transaction.

-Transaction fees are paid to the network directly and do not pass through or relate to Unstoppable in any way.
+Transaction fees are paid to the network directly and do not pass through or relate to Scurdex in any way.